The Monk Nobody Asked For

 Deflect Missiles.
 You can use a reaction to deflect a physical missile (ex. a tankard, large rock, arrow, or dagger) when you are hit by a ranged attack.
 When you do so, the damage you take from the attack is reduced by 1d10 + your Wisdom modifier (minimum reduction of 1).

 Patient Defense.
 Whenever a creature makes a melee attack roll against you, you can use a reaction to impose disadvantage on it.
-You must use this feature before the creature makes the attack roll.
+You must use this feature before the creature rolls.

 Slow Fall.
 You can use a reaction when you fall to reduce any falling damage you take by an amount equal to five times your monk level, to a minimum of 0 damage.